Doist/fixedlist/README.markdown

 This Python library makes it possible to implement a fast fixed list structure for Redis with following properties:

-* Fixed size of the list
 * Fast inserts, updates and fetches
+* 2x faster perfomance than pure Redis implementation
-* Small memory footprint with gziped data
+* 1.4x less memory footpring (due to gziped data)
 * No duplicates inside the list

 Requires Redis 2.6+ and newest version of redis-py.